briantroy/thewomaninthegarage/content/_index.md

 title: "The Woman in the Garage"
 featured_image: '/images/banner-800x400.png'
 ---

-Welcome to "The Woman in the Garage," a site dedicated to chronicling the journey of women breaking into the male-oriented world of motorsports, with a special focus on Formula 1.
-Here you'll find posts and podcasts that share stories, insights, and inspiration.
+Welcome to The Woman in the Garage!
+This page is dedicated to all things motorsports from an engineers perspective.
+Weekly blog posts will follow my journey into motosports and deep dive into interesting engineering challenges happening in different areas of motorsport right now!